 Ovulation tests do not measure progesterone.

-Great question!
+You are probably still wondering, what hormone is detected in ovulation tests?
 In order to predict your 2 most fertile days each cycle, most ovulation tests measure LH — the hormone that surges to trigger ovulation.

 Studies show that ovulation typically occurs about 12-36 hours after an LH surge.
 This is why a positive ovulation test, indicating an LH surge, identifies your 2 most fertile days each cycle.

 It’s important to note, however, that not all tests that predict ovulation measure only LH.
 Some tests, like Proov Complete, also measure E1G — a urine marker of estrogen.

 As we mentioned, estrogen rises as our follicles grow, before our ovaries choose a dominant follicle.
 Tracking estrogen levels during the first half of our cycle can help you identify the longest possible fertile window — up to 6 days — so that you can start having intercourse earlier and further maximize your chances at conception.

 Even though ovulation tests don’t measure progesterone, this doesn’t mean progesterone isn’t an important hormone when TTC!
 In fact, ensuring healthy progesterone levels during the second half of your cycle is a key piece of the pregnancy puzzle.

 You’ll remember that progesterone is the hormone produced by the empty follicle after ovulation, to ensure the uterine lining is “sticky” enough to receive a newly formed embryo.
 Without enough progesterone present, it can be more difficult for successful implantation to occur.